devdattakulkarni/CloudComputing/README.md

 1) Sign up for AWS

 2) Add AWS IAM user:
-   Login to AWS Dashboard -> My Security Credentials -> Continue to Security Credentials -> Users -> Add User
+   Go to IAM (Search in search box on the top) -> Users -> Add User -> Select Access Key - Programmatic access for credential type

-3) Add permission to the user created:
+   For permission boundary, select Create user without a permissions boundary.
+Then click next to create a user.

-   Select user -> Add permissions -> Attach existing policies directly -> Search for "AmazonEC2FullAccess"
+   After user is created, add permission : Select user -> Add permissions -> Attach existing policies directly -> Search for "AmazonS3FullAccess"

 4) Do AWS setup in your local account to allow SDK access to AWS.
    The sample examples will guide you through the setup process.
 You will be asked to enter